Long Beach Harbor Patrol

 The Long Beach Harbor Patrol is an agency within the Port of Long Beach.
-Its officers are armed public officers responsible the public safety and physical security of the Port.
+Its officers are armed public officers responsible for the public safety and physical security of the Port.
 Appointed as Public Officers under California penal code 836.5 by the City of Long Beach.

 Long Beach Police Port division was established on December 17, 2001, following the terrorist attack of September 11, 2001.